csjcode/course-machinelearning-az/README.md

 ### 24 - Simple Linear Regression in Python - Step 2 14:50

-* Fetaure Scaling we'll leave commented out for now.
+* Feature Scaling we'll leave commented out for now.

 * Our data has been preprocessed.
 Now we have to fit the algorithm.
 * We need to import the Linear Regression class